 It made me live in the moment.
 It made me prepare for the future.

 Recently, I’ve been contemplating how grief changes you in the long term but haven’t yet come across a book or study that captures this transition for me.
-So, I recently reached out to my friends to see if and how they had been transformed by grief, and their insightful responses moved me.
+So, I recently reached out to my friends to see if and how they have been transformed by grief, and their insightful responses moved me.
 I’ve shared quotes from some of them throughout this section of the blog.

 Personally, it was only a couple of weeks after the funeral of our dear friend Gordon when my ex and I decided to bring our relationship to an end.
-We’d been holding things together for a while, and with hindsight, it seems pretty obvious that the sudden death of one of our most vibrant friends woke us up to the fact that life is indeed very short.
+We’d been holding things together for a while, and with hindsight, it seems evident that the sudden death of one of our most vibrant friends woke us up to the fact that life is indeed very short.
 After all, what is the point of soldiering on through unhappiness when life could be all over tomorrow?

 It’s interesting how much society only prepares us to live till old age.
-We’re encouraged to put the pieces in place (marriage, mortgage, pension, children) that will supposedly guarantee everyone a sense of fulfilment in later life but then rarely talk about death other than something that comes in our eighties or nineties.
+We’re encouraged to put the pieces in place (marriage, mortgage, pension, children) that will supposedly guarantee everyone a sense of fulfilment in later life.
+We rarely talk about death other than something that comes in our eighties or nineties.
 I think this has made the shock of losing friends in their twenties, thirties, forties and fifties over the past few years so intense.
 I was entirely unprepared for the fact that people my age can (and do) die.

 It’s a reset.
 It’s changed and informed everything I’ve done since.